MasatakaNakamura/remark/API.md

 ### <a name="general">Creation</a>

-To create a slideshow, you use the 'create` function as follows:
+To create a slideshow, you use the `remark.create` function as follows:

 ```javascript
 var slideshow = remark.create();